 Piller’s release gives some breathing room to right guard Benji Olson, a nine-year veteran, who also has a high cap number.

-, written three weeks ago, shows what the O-line should look like this year.
+This positional analysis, written three weeks ago, shows what the O-line should look like this year.

 I’ll miss Zach and wish him well.
 The Titans will miss him too and I wish things could have been worked out, but his cap number is too high for a backup and you can’t blame him for wanting to go somewhere where he can have a chance to play.
 Good luck and best wishes, Zach.